swestastic/XY_GUI/README.md

 ## Usage

 Simply run `python3 XY_GUI.py` to open a Tkinter window and run the simulation.
 The slider bars for $T$ and $J$ are intuitive to use, and the simulation will update automatically in correspondence with them.
+There are also flags `--fastmath`, `--cache`, and `--parallel`, which are used for triggering Numba optimizations.
+These can be passed `True` or `False`

 ## Future Work